microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/session-delivery-resources/demos/demo_5_Prompty_eval.md

 Lastly, the response should be JSON, including the score and reasoning.
 Execute the Prompty code to get the joke’s score and reasoning.

-## Step 3: Add EvalPrompty to the PromptFlow
+## Step 3: Add EvalPrompty to Python

 1. First, print the output of the response to the question and the joke.
 Then get the joke from the output as follows: